chris-pearce/scally/README.md

 <link href="[path/to/your/css/folder]/style.css" rel="stylesheet">
 ```

-This master stylesheet is designed to pull in everything from Scally–however
+This master stylesheet is designed to pull together the Scally framework and
-only the **Core** section is mandatory–plus your project-specific styles and
+your project specific styles together and compile down to a single CSS file.
-compile down to a single css file.
+We'll dig into how we suggest you set this up in the next section.

 ## Master stylesheet overview